Gringo Rio Interviews … Foreigners living in Rio de Janeiro

 When was your first time in Rio de Janeiro, and what was your first impression?

 In 2007, during Carnaval.
-I came with a friend & stayed in a small kitchenette in Lapa.
+I came with a friend and stayed in a small kitchenette in Lapa.
 I remember to be overwhelmed.
-The combination of the natural beauty of the city and the very open, happy people instantly made me feel to be in a very special place.
+The combination of the natural beauty of the city and the very open, happy people instantly made me feel like being in a very special place.

 Since when you’re living in Rio de Janeiro, and where?

-Since september 2010.
+Since September 2010.
 I first lived in a maid’s room in Copacabana.
-Currently, I am still living in Copacabana with my family and 2 kids.
+Currently, I am still living in Copacabana with my wife and 2 kids.

 How did you learn Portuguese?